10 Mukhi Rudraksha: Benefits, Price & Complete Wearing Guide (All Graha Protection)

 - Raw, unpasteurised cow's milk (a small cup is sufficient)

-- A gold-plated or copper plate — gold is Vishnu's metal; copper is an effective substitute
+- A gold-plated or copper plate.
+Gold is the metal of Sri Vishnuji, and copper is an effective substitute.

-- Yellow flowers — Vishnu's colour.
+- Yellow flowers, the colour of Sri Vishnuji.
 Yellow marigolds are ideal.
 Lotus flowers are the supreme offering if available.

-- A ghee lamp (diya with clarified butter and cotton wick) — ghee is the traditional offering for Vishnu worship
+- A ghee lamp (diya with clarified butter and cotton wick).
+Ghee is the traditional offering in the worship of Sri Vishnuji.

 - Kumkum (vermillion) and chandan (sandalwood paste)

-- Tulsi leaves — a few fresh leaves, sacred to Vishnu and non-negotiable for Vishnu rituals
+- Tulsi leaves, a few fresh leaves, sacred to Sri Vishnuji and essential for his rituals

 - A rudraksha mala or counter for tracking 108 repetitions